deya-eldeen/blog/_posts/post/2021-11-15-swift-built-in-data-types.md

 ## Type Inference in Swift

-One of `Swift`'s powerful features is type inference, which allows the compiler to automatically determine the type of a variable based on the value assigned to it.
+One of Swift's powerful features is type inference, which allows the compiler to automatically determine the type of a variable based on the value assigned to it.
 This can significantly reduce the amount of boilerplate code and make the code more readable.

 ### Example of Type Inference

-Consider the following example, where the type of the variable `level` is inferred by `Swift`:
+Consider the following example, where the type of the variable `level` is inferred by Swift:

 ```
 var level = 12
 ```

-Here, `Swift` automatically infers that `level` is of type `Int` because `12` is an integer.
+Here, Swift automatically infers that `level` is of type `Int` because `12` is an integer.
 The compiler's ability to infer types simplifies the code, especially in cases where the type is obvious from the context.

 ### Explicit Type Annotation